Skip to main content

 • Immediately send all reusable supplies and equipment (e.g., cleaning cloths, mops) for reprocessing (i.e., cleaning and disinfection) after the spill is cleaned up.

 Liquid chlorine bleach comes in different concentrations.
-To make a 0.5% chlorine solution from 3.5% bleach, use 6 parts of water for each part bleach (CDC, 2020h).
+To make a 0.5% chlorine solution from 3.5% bleach, use 6 parts of water per 1 part bleach (CDC, 2023c).

 HANDLING CONTAMINATED LAUNDRY

-Contaminated laundry (i.e., soiled with blood or OPIM or that may contain sharps) should be handled as little as possible with a minimum of agitation.
+Contaminated laundry (i.e., soiled with blood or OPIM or that may contain sharps) should be handled as little as possible and should not be sorted or rinsed in the location of use.
 Contaminated laundry is bagged at the location of use into labeled or color-coded bags or containers.
-Contaminated laundry that is wet is placed and transported in containers or bags that prevent soak-through or leakage.
-Contaminated laundry should not be rinsed at the location of use.
+Contaminated laundry that is wet is placed and transported in containers or bags that prevent soak-through or leakage (OSHA, 2019).

 HANDLING REGULATED WASTE